Assignment Book 2019 - 2020

 Student athletes are expected to be in school the day before, the day of, and the day after an athletic contest.

 Student athletes are expected to maintain a satisfactory attendance record.
 Students may not practice or participate in games on days they have arrived after First Block for JV and Varsity players and ½ day for Modified players without a legal excuse.
 Students who have left school due to illness or been absent from school due to illness are also not eligible to play that day.
+Students must participate in Physical Education to be eligible to participate that day.
 Student athletes are expected to be in school the day before, the day of, and the day after an athletic contest.
 Athletes who are in need of extra academic help should bring a pass from their teacher.
 Athletes absent or late to practice without a valid excuse will be subject to appropriate disciplinary action.

 Athletes unable to participate in a practice or contest due to illness, injury or an emergency, should make a strong effort to contact the coach either in person or by phone.
 Athletes unable to practice for 5 or more days will be required to have ½ the minimum practices required by the state in order to return to activity in order to have appropriate time for re-conditioning purposes.